 Demystifying Bail and Bail-Related Information – Part IV

-In this fourth installment of the ‘Demystifying Bail and Bail-Related Information’ series, we will address the topic of how to either post bail or obtain a bail bond for your release from jail, spanning the time after your arraignment but before the resolution of your charges or, alternatively, prior to trial, assuming the judge has set a bail amount for you.
+In this fourth installment of the ‘Demystifying Bail and Bail-Related Information’ series, we will address the topic of how to either post bail or obtain a bail bond for release in Washington from jail, spanning the time after your arraignment but before the resolution of your charges or, alternatively, prior to trial, assuming the judge has set a bail amount for you.

 When addressing bail, a criminal defendant has two options: either post the entire bail amount or, alternatively, secure a bail bond for your release.
 Since posting an entire amount is pretty straight forward – i.e. you are required to pay the entire amount of bail with no reduction amount, for example, paying $30,000 of a $30,000 bail, we will not address that topic directly.
 However, information that may apply for securing a bail bond and your release may alternatively apply to simply paying the full amount of bail as well.